Presidency of Corazon Aquino: Agrarian reform

 The arrangement remained in force until 2006, when the Department of Agrarian Reform revoked the stock distribution scheme adopted in Hacienda Luisita, and ordered instead the redistribution of a large portion of the property to the tenant-farmers.
 The department stepped into the controversy when in 2004, violence erupted over the retrenchment of workers in the Hacienda, eventually leaving seven people dead.

 Communist insurgency

 Shortly after assuming the presidency, Aquino offered peace talks with the Communist Party of the Philippines-New Peoples Army (CPP-NPA) and released all political prisoners, including CPP leader Jose Maria Sison.
-A brief ceasefire between the government and the rebels groups which began on December 1986 collapsed a month after.
+A brief ceasefire between the government and the rebels groups which began in December 1986 collapsed a month after.
 Aquino, with the support of the military, conservatives, and the United States, launched a "total war policy" against the CPP-NPA.
 She signed an order creating a citizen armed force that would complement and support the regular forces of the military in responding to all types of threats to national security; she also criminalized rebellion to become punishable by life in prison.